Slow, sacred, intentional.

 In prenatal sessions we look toward the postpartum period, becoming educated on why postpartum care is so important.
 We learn how to tend to the physical, spiritual and emotional wellbeing of mother, baby and family after birth.
 We navigate ways in which your unique experience can be best supported, building community awareness and finding ways that suit your needs and capacity.

-Postpartum begins immediately after the birth or baby and placenta.
+Postpartum begins immediately after the birth of baby and placenta.
 Care begins the day after birth.

 Care is a melting pot of nutrient dense postpartum specific foods, herbal elixirs and remedies.
 It includes deep listening and presence, emotional support and spiritual companionship.
 Care is offered through warming therapies such as yoni steam, herbal baths, sitz bath, moxa and belly binding.
 It’s anchored through ceremonial bodywork weaving Mayan abdominal and Lomi Lomi massage.
 Postpartum care instills restful states to regulate and recover.
 It is ceremonious and meets the needs of each individual.